htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     machine being advertised supports running jobs within a Singularity container (see :ad-attr:`HasSingularity`).

+:classad-attribute-def:`SlotBrokenCode`
+    An integer code indicating the general category of the failure that caused the slot to be broken.
+This attribute will only exist in broken slots and should never have a value of 0.
+Currently defined values are:

+     ``1``
+        not enough resources to fully provision the slot ``2``
+        could not assign the required amount of non-fungible resources to the slot ``3``
+        could not set a valid Execute dir for the slot ``4``
+        could not clean up after a job
+     ``5``
+        could not clean up Logical Volume after job ``6``
+        could not delete all job processes after job

+:classad-attribute-def:`SlotBrokenReason`
+    An string providing a brief general reason that the slot is broken.
+    This attribute will only exist in broken slots and should never be empty.
+    Slots that have a ``SlotBrokenReason`` attribute will always advertise 0 as the quantity of ad-attr:`Cpus`, ad-attr:`Memory`, ad-attr:`GPUs` and other custom resources, and will override the slot ad-attr:``Requirements`` with the broken reason string to prevent jobs from matching the slot.

 :classad-attribute-def:`SlotID`
     For SMP machines, the integer that identifies the slot.
 The value will be X for the slot with